A common question among new parents is what’s the best seating option for a baby or toddler.

 - They are able to unbuckle themselves, which poses a safety risk.

-- They understand regular chairs are not for playing with and standing on, and they can sit on a dining chair for long enough to eat a meal.
+- They understand regular dining chairs are not for playing with and standing on, and they can sit on one for long enough to eat a meal.

 Conclusion